schlessinger-lab/pyvol/_sources/introduction.rst.txt

 PyVOL can be installed into any python environment, but installing directly into PyMOL 2.0+ is easiest.
 Download the :download:`basic GUI installer <https://github.com/schlessingerlab/pyvol/blob/master/installers/pyvol-installer.zip>` and then use the PyMOL plugin manager to install that file: :menuselection:`Plugins --> Plugin Manager --> Install New Plugin --> Install from local file -->` :guilabel:`Choose file...`

 This installs the PyVOL GUI.
 Select :menuselection:`Plugins --> PyVOL --> Settings -->` :guilabel:`Install PyVOL from PyPI` to fetch PyVOL and any missing dependencies.
+Once PyVOL has been installed, the location of MSMS must be added to the path.
+In the `MSMS Settings` panel, common locations for the executable can be searched.
+Once an executable has been identified and is displayed, :guilabel:`Add New Source to Path` can be clicked to make that executable visible to the back-end.
+The GUI should then display that it can find MSMS.
 For academic users and non-academic users with the Schrodinger incentive PyMOL distribution, installation is now complete.
 For all others :ref:`install:MSMS Installation`.

 Example Basic Run
 -----------------